 - The right to opt out of data collection or sale

 - The right to request deletion of personal data

 Like the GDPR, the CCPA sets criteria for when consumers may exercise these rights, and circumstances under which companies are exempt from complying with consumer requests.

-Also like the GDPR, the California law only applies these sanctions if companies fail to protect personal data with encryption or redaction.
+Significantly (and once again in line with the GDPR), the CCPA only applies data breach sanctions if companies fail to protect personal data with encryption or redaction.
 If personal information is protected with appropriate data-level measures, it cannot be used by unauthorized parties, so consumers are left unharmed.

 PKWARE understands that compliance is a complex challenge, requiring the efforts of multiple departments and multiple vendors.
 Our data compliance solutions are designed to meet a wide range of data protection requirements, while integrating with the rest of your organization's IT and security ecosystem.

 For organizations that need to comply with the California Consumer Privacy Act, PKWARE provides automated encryption and redaction technology to protect consumer information on laptops, desktops, servers, and beyond.
 PKWARE's integrated data discovery and classification technology can also facilitate compliance with consumer requests for deletion or for copies of their own information, especially when data is located in documents, spreadsheets, or other forms of unstructured data.